joyjeetcoding/movie-recommender-system/README.md

 - Function takes a **movie name as input** and suggests similar movies.

 ## 🌐 Frontend Integration
+- Execute the `pickle.dump` command to generate the required `.pkl` files.
 - Sent **movie data** to the frontend using `pickle`.
 - Saved two `.pkl` files:
   1. **Processed movie data**